 The report should aim for, but not exceed, 5,000 words It constitutes 50% of the Fieldwork and Methods paper of the Final Honour School and is assessed during the second year of the degree.
-A draft version of the report should be submitted to the relevant College Tutor by Friday of Week 8 of Michaelmas Term of the second year so that it can be returned with comment and advice.
+A draft version of the report should be submitted to the relevant College Tutor by Friday of Week 7 of Michaelmas Term of the second year so that it can be returned with comment and advice, unless other arrangements are made with College Tutors.

-The completed version of the report should then be submitted to the Exam Schools in accordance with the relevant Examination Conventions by no later than noon on Friday of Week 9 of Hilary Term of the second year.
+The completed version of the report should then be submitted online in accordance with the relevant Examination Conventions by no later than noon on Friday of Week 0 of Hilary Term of the second year.
 A completed Fieldwork Attendance Certificate, signed by the student's College Tutor, should be submitted with the report.

-Acompleted Field Attendance Certificate should also be submitted to the College Tutor at that time.
+A completed Field Attendance Certificate should also be submitted to the College Tutor at that time.